Selected Correspondence Peter

 There are enough nuclear weapons on the planet to kill everyone several times over, and yet humans are vitally concerned about the plight of the snowy, white-pawed, ring-tailed, arctic plover!!
 Thank goodness Brontosaurus-Rex is extinct, or our shopping trips would be life and death affairs as they were in the ‘good-old’ days.
 And it would be a tough call to have to put a radio-collar on a Bronti ...

 Yet another report was on the current genocide in Kazoo, where a behavioural scientist who had been documenting murder, rape, war and genocide in apes was interviewed, and he hinted that humans may well have the same instinctual drives.
 Immediately another ‘expert’ was interviewed and he stated categorically that it was the leaders who were responsible for the genocide and not the vast majority of ‘good’ people.
 It was simply an ‘aberration’ and not indicative of human behaviour in general.

-facts – we are animal by instinct, and those instincts of fear aggression, nurture and desire are wired into us all, unavoidably, at conception.
+Both programs served to remind me, yet again, of the vast extent of denial that obscures the facing of the facts – we are animal by instinct, and those instincts of fear aggression, nurture and desire are wired into us all, unavoidably, at conception.
 So, the facts about instincts can, and will, be denied, avoided, ignored or twisted by those unwilling to face the facts and set about changing themselves.

 It is only those who acknowledge that they feel malicious, murderous, revengeful, resentful, sad, depressed, lonely, despairing, etc., – and want to do something about it – who will be interested in Actual Freedom.

 Now that the neuro-biological scientific evidence is becoming available, it will be up to each of us what we do with it – whether we continue to ignore or escape from it, or get up off our bums and do something.

 Let’s dig a little deeper and see the extent of his delusion.
-Again a quote from the man [Rajneesh] himself –
+Again a quote from the man himself –

 A Buddha is a person who lives without the mind; then he is not responsible.
 That’s why in the East we say that he never accumulates karma; he never accumulates any entanglements for the future.
 He lives, he walks, he moves, he eats, he talks, he is doing many things, so he must accumulate karma, because karma means activity.
 But in the East it is said even if a Buddha kills, he will not accumulate karma.
 Why?
 And you, even if you don’t kill, you will accumulate karma.
 Why?
 It is simple: whatsoever Buddha is doing, he is doing without any mind in it.
 He is spontaneous, it is not activity.
 He is not thinking about it, it happens.
 He is not the doer.
 He moves like an emptiness.
 He has no mind for it, he was not thinking to do it.
 But if the existence allows it to happen, he allows it to happen.
 He has no more the ego to resist; no more the ego to do.
 That is the meaning of being empty and a no-self: just being a non-being, anatta , no-selfness.
 Then you accumulate nothing; then you are not responsible for anything that goes on around you; then you transcend.’
 Rajneesh, Tantra: The Supreme Understanding